 I imagine I will die alone, since I am opposed to marriage.
 But I hope not to die alone surrounded by uncaring strangers in a bustling airport; clutching at my chest and dead before I hit the ground.

 It was in this way that my brother died; ironically, on the way to my mother’s funeral.
-His death was so unexpected that I went into rigorous denial.
+He was my best friend for decades, and his death was so viciously unexpected that I went into rigorous denial.
 I invented exotic stories to explain his absence.

 He was on an archeological dig in Papua, New Guinea.
 He was hiking the Peruvian Andes.
 I eventually floated so far away from the truth that I no longer felt connected to my own body.

-One day I watched my disembodied hands typing at the keyboard and poured boiling water all over the right one, charring it with a third degree burn.
+One day I watched my disembodied hands typing at the keyboard and spilled a little of my hot tea over the right one, charring it.
+It burned angrily but I was relieved to feel.

 When I was younger, I self-harmed because my world view was derived from a damaged foundation.
 I’m renovating it, and it becomes sturdier all the time.
 But occasionally, the faulty misalignment at the base of my existence wavers, and I weave precariously out of control.

-Now I go to therapy four times a week to somehow make sense of the unfathomable.
+Now I go to therapy four times a week to somehow make sense of what cannot be made sense of.

-I am no longer the ugly bucktooth kid left to rot in a group home.
-I’m not that awkward teenage misfit.
+I am no longer the ugly bucktooth kid she left to rot in a group home.
+I’m not that desperately lonely teenage misfit.
 I’m the motherfucking prom queen.